VerklegtNamskeidHR2024/Da-Project/Dagbaekur/End-Of-Day-26.11.md

 ### What we did through the day
 Hreimur: \
-I finished the github handbook for the group and started working on a custom ruleset on github Tumi:\
+I finished the github handbook for the group and started working on a custom ruleset on github/

+Tumi:\

 Daníela:\
 We finished fixing the requirements list, started the use cases and started on the wireframe\

 Yeabsire:\
 I wokred on functionalrequiremnts, use cases and wireframe(happy path)\

 Kormakur \
 I finished working out the requirements list along side the others, afterwards started working on Use Case.